Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report
+name: Bug report
-About: You found a bug?
+about: You found a bug?
 Tell us about so that we can try to fix it.
-Title: Describe your problem in a short sentence
+title: Describe your problem in a short sentence
-Labels: bug
+labels: bug
 ---

 **Describe the bug**